-American Pathologists Foundation (CAPF) has awarded Kenichi Tamama, MD,
+American Pathologists Foundation (CAPF) has awarded Omar Hameed, MBChB,

-PhD, of the University of Pittsburgh Medical Center, a $25,000 fellowship
+of Washington University School of Medicine in St. Louis, a $25,000 fellowship

 as part of CAPF 2005-06 Scholars Award Program.

-Dr. Tamama will receive one of three awards from this
+Dr. Hameed will receive one of three awards from this national scholarship

 The CAPF Scholars Award enables young medical investigators to develop

 independent and productive research careers by providing $25,000 in salary

 support for one year of pure research.
 Research and educational advances